ONESSR/randomPasswordGenerator/PLAN.md

 ### STRETCH GOALS

 - Click to copy password feature
+  - add icon to each password area (try materialicons and lower opacity)
+    - on click get the value of the div
+    - on click have a prompt below password area to say copy was successful
+    - use a set timeout on the visibility?
 - Choose password made of letters of symbols
 - Select length of random password